Locuras, tiros y mambos

-Locuras, tiros y mambos is a 1951 Argentine film.The director is Leo Fleider, and the writer is Carlos A. Petit.
+Locuras, tiros y mambos is a 1951 film of the classical era of Argentine cinema.
+The director is Leo Fleider, and the writer is Carlos A. Petit.
 Music by Silvio Vernazza, and cinematography is by Ricardo Younis.
 This movie starred Rafael Carret, Jorge Luz, and Zelmar Gueñol.

 Plot

 The 'Big 5 of Good Humor' live in a theater that is about to be demolished.
 They try to convince the owner not to, and they learn that a gang of criminals dedicated to clandestine gambling operates in the theater.